blockchainsllc/in3-server/README.md

 * `_url`: the url of the in3-node.
 Has to be unique, so if there is already an in3-node with the same url the register-transaction will fail
 * `_props`: the properties of the new in3-node (e.g. archive-node) as bitmask
 * `_timeout`: the time until the owner of the in3-node can access his deposit after he unregistered his node in seconds
-* `_weight`: how many requests the server is able to handle
+* `_weight`: how many requests the node is able to handle

 When using the `registerNodeFor`-function, the owner and the signer of an in3-node are different.
 In order to make sure that the owner has also control over the signer-address, the signer has to sign an ethereum-message containing the  `_url`, `_props`, `_timeout`, `_weight` and the owner (= msg.sender of the `registerNodeFor`-transaction) and using the resulting parameters (v,r,s) within the function.

 In addition, the user has to provide a minimum deposit of `10 finney` = `0.01 ether`.
-In addition, during the 1st year after deployment, the maximum amount of deposit a server is allowed to have it `50 ether`.
+In addition, during the 1st year after deployment, the maximum amount of deposit a node is allowed to have it `50 ether`.

 The `_timeout` parameter has certain boundaries: the minimal timeout is 1h (3600 sec).
 So when registering a new node with a timeout smaller then 1h this will be overwritten by the smart contract and the timeout will be set to 1h.
 There is also an upper boundary of 1 year.
 When trying to register a new in3-node with a timeout greater then 1 year the transaction will fail.

 ### Updating an in3-node

-In case that the properties of the server changed (e.g. deposit, props, etc), the `updateNode(address _signer, string _url, uint64 _props, uint64 _timeout, uint64 _weight)` can be called, updating the values.
+In case that the properties of the node changed (e.g. deposit, props, etc), the `updateNode(address _signer, string _url, uint64 _props, uint64 _timeout, uint64 _weight)` can be called, updating the values.

 For the update the same rules as for onboarding do apply.
 In addtion there are some more rules:
 * if the `_url` is different from the current one, the new one also has to be unique and not yet registered within the smart contract